mikhalov/puzzles/README.md

 **Caching**: Similarity scores are cached using Caffeine for faster subsequent lookups.

 **Adjacent Pieces**: The algorithm looks for pieces whose edges match above the threshold and considers them adjacent.
 If multiple matches are found, the one with the highest probability is chosen.

+**Assembling Process**: The class processes the pieces through an iterative approach with a certain threshold value for similarity matching.
+It starts with a default threshold and keeps on increasing it in small increments to find a combination that assembles the puzzle.

+**Location Tracking**: As the pieces are being assembled, the algorithm keeps track of the location of each piece.
+It starts with the top-left corner and proceeds horizontally (left to right).
+Once it reaches the end of the row, it moves down to the next row and continues the process until all pieces are assembled.

+**Top-left Corner Detection**: The algorithm identifies the top-left corner of the puzzle by looking for a piece that has matching edges on its right and bottom sides.
+This piece is used as the starting point for the assembly process.

+**Edge Matching Refinement**: In scenarios where multiple pieces have edges that match with another piece above the threshold, the algorithm selects the one with the highest probability of being a match.

+**Completion Check**: Finally, the assembled puzzle data is verified to check if the puzzle is completed.
+If the puzzle is completed, it returns the assembled pieces; otherwise, it throws an exception indicating that the puzzle cannot be assembled.

 ## API Endpoints
 > **Image Upload**